ImanQayyumSufi/weather_data_streaming/README.md

 ## Dataset Used
 Using real time data that is generated from Open Weather API.

-## Refer stepbystepguide.txt file for guidance
+### Refer stepbystepguide.txt file for guidance and results file for proof of results